vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ### Flow logs

 You can add flow log collectors to a VPC by adding the `flow_logs_bucket_name` parameter to the `vpc` object.
-You declare each bucket in the `cos` variable that manages Cloud Object Storage.
+Each bucket is declared in the `cos` variable that manages Cloud Object Storage.
 For more information about provisioning Cloud Object Storage with this template, see the [Cloud Object Storage](#cloud-object-storage) section.

 ### Transit gateway